sivaprasathl57-ctrl/NEUROVEIL/README.md

 NEUROVEIL addresses this challenge by combining:

-* Artificial Intelligence
+- 🧠 Artificial Intelligence
-* Machine Learning
+- 🤖 Machine Learning
-* Digital Forensics
+- 🔬 Digital Forensics
-* Graph Intelligence
+- 🕸️ Graph Intelligence
-* Fraud Analytics
+- 🚨 Fraud Analytics
-* Human Authorization Workflows
+- 👨‍⚖️ Human Authorization Workflows

-into a single investigation ecosystem capable of assisting investigators from complaint intake to evidence generation.
+> 📌 The platform does not simply store complaints.

-The platform does not simply store complaints.
+>

-It actively investigates them.
+> 🔎 It actively investigates them.
 ---

 ## The Problem